My best travel tips for an awesome trip

 Common sense goes a long way.
 Don’t believe everywhere is dangerous.

-When people have a great experience in a county, they may tell a few of their friends.
-When people have a bad experience, they will tell everybody they know, including years later, and on forums such as TripAdivsor.
+When people have a great experience in a country, they may tell a few of their friends.
+People who have a terrible experience will tell everybody they know.
+And they will post about their experiences on forums such as TripAdvisor.

 Use common sense instead of believing everything you read online or whatever your friends say.